-Kütahya is a small province in the middle of Turkey, clustering around the walls of an impressive hilltop fortress.
-The town was home to Yagcibedir Carpets and Kütahya tiles which can be seen everywhere in the country.
-They are especially famous for their cobalt blue on a milky white background which you can witness at Kutayha factory outlets where they produce these tiles from 16th and 17th century designs.
+Kütahya, a charming small province in the heart of Turkey, is known for its Yagcibedir Carpets and Kütahya tiles.
+The town boasts an impressive hilltop fortress and the famous cobalt blue on a milky white background can be seen in the Kutahya factory outlets where they produce these tiles from 16th and 17th century designs.

-In addition to a Roman stadium and theater, Kutahya also has a Byzantine fortress, the Seljuk Hidirlik Mosque, Balikli Bath, an Ottoman Bedesten, a Saadettin mosque, and the Sengul Bath.
-The city is home to historic Islamic findings from Aizanoi as well--such as the beautiful museum that displays them.
+Kutahya also features a Roman stadium and theater, a Byzantine fortress, the Seljuk Hidirlik Mosque, Balikli Bath, an Ottoman Bedesten, a Saadettin mosque, and the Sengul Bath.
+The city is home to historic Islamic findings from Aizanoi, which are beautifully displayed in its museum.